Why Is it Important to Check Financial Statements?

 How Do You Know If You Need a Bookkeeper or Accountant?

 The standards for what constitutes a good bookkeeper or accountant have increased as of late.
 Today’s bookkeepers do a lot of things that were previously only reserved for accountants.
-This is largely due to advanced technology that streamlines the bookkeeping process.
+This is mostly due to advanced technology that streamlines the bookkeeping process.
 Bookkeepers now have the time to offer advice for improving your financial health or simply maintaining a budget.
-Accountants used to be the go-to people for advice because they have more education under their belts.
+Accountants used to be the go-to people for information because they have more education under their belts.
 Becoming an accountant does require more academic schooling than becoming a bookkeeper.
 Much of the knowledge taught to accountants, however, is now freely available online.

 3 Things To Remember When Hiring a Bookkeeper or Accountant